 Some food allergies such as milk and egg allergy are usually outgrown.
-In contrast severe peanut and tree nut allergies tend to worsen over time and are typically life-long conditions.
+In contrast, severe peanut and tree nut allergies can worsen over time and become life-long conditions in some children.
 In the past, strict avoidance of the food was the only option.

 Fortunately, anaphylactic food allergies can now also be treated with oral immunotherapy or “OIT” which is a process in which extremely small amounts of the food are given daily and increased every other week until the child can eat the food.